pramit-marattha/Infinity-Event-Planner-Integrating-AirtableApi/README.md

+# You can use mine Airtable Api key or Create your very own Key as well.

 Event manager and planner using React, Airtable, and styled-components.Airtable as the Event management dashboard.
 Then connecting React app using the Airtable API.
 And styling the app using styled-components including global styles.

 ---